Anyone who reads my blog knows that I do a lot of compiling/analysis of data. Usually, it’s not directly related to me, personally: today, it is.

 Here’s a basic breakdown of all my numbers, since last July:

 The growth has been fairly decent, over the last six months; I’ve tripled my monthly viewership, with most of my traffic coming from YouTube.
 In other analysis, I’ve seen that most of my blog hits come from search engines (Google, particularly) while most of my channel hits come off YouTube, itself.
 Over 80% of my blog traffic comes from Google searches, while Google searches make up less than 1% of my YouTube traffic.
-My plan is to start to blog about my videos, because WordPress has better SEO and overall searchability, on Google, compared to YouTube.
+My plan is to start to blog about my videos because there are loads of seo tools for wordpress that I can make the most of when it comes to improving overall searchability, on Google, compared to YouTube.
 Hopefully, this will correspond to an increase for both the blog and the channel.

 My audiences are completely different, between the two venues, as well.